Bruins vs. Canadiens Prediction & Picks - November 11

 Bruins vs. Canadiens Prediction & Picks: Line, Spread, Over/Under - November 11

-A game after Charlie Coyle recorded a hat trick in the Boston Bruins' 5-2 win over the New York Islanders, the Bruins (11-1-1) visit the Montreal Canadiens (6-5-2) on Saturday at 7:00 PM ET on NHL Network and NESN.
+A game after Charlie Coyle recorded a hat trick in the Boston Bruins' 5-2 win against the New York Islanders, the Bruins (11-1-1) hit the road to play the Montreal Canadiens (6-5-2) on Saturday at 7:00 PM ET on NHL Network and NESN.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Bruins' offense has totaled 34 goals during their past 10 outings, while conceding 21 goals.
-A total of 34 power-play opportunities during that span have turned into seven power-play goals (20.6%).
-They are 8-1-1 in those games.
+In the past 10 games, the Bruins have gone 8-1-1 while scoring 34 total goals (seven power-play goals on 34 power-play opportunities during that span, for a conversion rate of 20.6%).
+They have conceded 21 goals.

-Prepare for this matchup by checking out our pick for who will emerge with the victory in Saturday's hockey action.
+Get ready for this matchup with a glimpse at who we predict will emerge with the victory in Saturday's contest.

 Bruins vs. Canadiens Predictions for Saturday

-Our computer model for this matchup expects a final tally of Bruins 4, Canadiens 2.
+Our computer projection model for this game predicts a final tally of Bruins 4, Canadiens 2.

 - Total Pick: No Pick - Predicted Margin Negligible